 A self-declaration must be made on your application.
 If you answer yes to any of the declarations, the NSCMIRTP will ask you to send more information, such as a transcript of the criminal record.
 The NSCMIRTP will review all information submitted to determine eligibility for licensing and, if applicable, to determine if conditions should be imposed on your licence.

-Current/Recent employer information must be entered on the application form.
-If deemed necessary, the NSCMIRTP's Registrar may request a letter or record of employment from an employer in the past 5 years stating your period of employment as an MIRTP and the hours you worked each year.
+Current/recent employer information must be entered on the application form.
+If deemed necessary, the NSCMIRTP's Registrar may request a letter or record of employment from an employer in the past 5 years.
+This letter should state your period of employment as an MIRTP and the hours you worked each year.

 This proof can be in the form of a copy of an insurance card/policy.
 Confirmation of PLI will be required upon annual renewal of registration.
-A registrant shall at any time, upon request of the Registrar, provide proof of personal liability in the form of a copy of insurance card and/or policy within 14 calendar days of request.
+A registrant shall at any time, upon request of the Registrar, provide proof of personal liability insurance in the form of a copy of an insurance card and/or policy within 14 calendar days of the request.
+PLI policies can be purchased through a private provider, Canadian Association of Medical Radiation technologists (CAMRT), Sonography Canada (SC), or Ontario Association of Medical Radiation Sciences (OAMRS).
+If you are licensed as an MRT and a DMS, one policy will cover both areas of practice.

 The annual NSCMIRTP registration fee is $450, and the initial application fee is $100.
 Payment may be made by cheque, credit card or money order, payable to the NSCMIRTP, in Canadian funds.
 During the annual renewal process, you can choose to have subsequent NSCMIRTP dues collected via payroll deduction.
 This option is only available to NSHA or IWK permanent and term employees.